 How we work

-Every Child Count’s administrative and management base is in the Department of Professional Learning at Edge Hill University’s Chorley centre.
+Every Child Count’s administrative and management base is in the Department of Professional Learning at Edge Hill University’s main campus in Ormskirk.
 Contact details here.

 Local Trainers – find one near you here – provide the training and support for your staff through Trainers who are accredited by Edge Hill University.
 Providers run central training courses in local venues but can also provide customised packages for your school, clusters of schools or Academy chains.
 Contact us or a local Provider for more details.